G5JDA/SOTAtoADIF/README.md

 # make sure you are in the SOTAtoADIF directory
 cd /<path_to>/SOTAtoADIF

-# get latest changes
+# get latest changes from main branch
-#TODO run update script (determines if there are new changes on main, if so pull & rebuild venv)
+source update.sh
 ```

 ### Mac
 If you have a Mac, please feel free to contribute a basic how to use guide.

-The steps should be somewhat similar to Linux except you might not already have Python `>=3.10`.
+The steps should be somewhat similar to Linux except you might not already have Python `>=3.10`
+and the Bash scripts might not work.

 ## Contributing